Found within zip codes: 48205

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-What we choose to do for a living reflects who we are.
-Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.
-In the Gratiot Ave / Maddelein St neighborhood, 31.8% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 24.4% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (23.3%), and 19.3% in executive, management, and professional occupations.The Neighbors: Ethnicity / Ancestry
+The old saying "you are what you eat" is true.
+But it is also true that you are what you do for a living.
+The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.
+In the Gratiot Ave / Maddelein St neighborhood, 36.2% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 29.7% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (15.6%), and 14.0% in executive, management, and professional occupations.The Neighbors: Ethnicity / Ancestry

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.
 In the Gratiot Ave / Maddelein St neighborhood in Detroit, MI, residents most commonly identify their ethnicity or ancestry as Asian (2.6%).
-There are also a number of people of Sub-Saharan African ancestry (2.0%) , and residents who report African roots (2.0%) , and some of the residents are also of Polish ancestry (1.7%) .The Neighbors: Languages
+There are also a number of people of Polish ancestry (2.3%) .The Neighbors: Languages

-How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
-Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
-Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Gratiot Ave / Maddelein St neighborhood spend between 30 and 45 minutes commuting one-way to work (36.5% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
-However, there is also a significant group of residents (9.5%) who commute over an hour in each direction.
+Even if your neighborhood is walkable, you may still have to drive to your place of work.
+Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
+The greatest number of commuters in Gratiot Ave / Maddelein St neighborhood spend between 30 and 45 minutes commuting one-way to work (44.4% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+However, there is also a significant group of residents (9.7%) who commute over an hour in each direction.

 HOUSE VALUE RANGE